Guidelines for Postdoctoral Appointments

 - The appointee works under the supervision of a faculty member.

-- The appointee has the freedom and is expected to publish the results of his/her research or scholarship during the period of the appointment.
+- The appointee has the freedom and is expected to publish the results of their research or scholarship during the period of the appointment.

 - Letter of appointment